kbackowski/factory-boy/README.md

 ## Custom intialization and creation methods

-Factory Boy use initializeWith and createWith methods for building and creating factory objects :
+Factory Bot use initializeWith and createWith methods for building and creating factory objects :

 ``` coffeescript
 initializeWith: (klass, attributes, callback) ->